Film Documentary, Dr. Isidore Starr: Leading a Revolution in Civics

 Civic education is critical to a young person’s education and should be an integral part of the K-12 curriculum.
 The pedagogy should incorporate controversial issues, case studies, mock trials and debates – which foster critical thinking and student engagement.
 Dr. Starr was an advocate of teaching controversial issues even during the repressed McCarthy era.

 How This Project is Put into Action

 Twenty-three donations were received from law-related education advocates and practitioners from the United States and Canada, to help with the film’s production.
-Many of these donations came from previous award winners of the Isidore Starr Award for Excellence in Law-related Education, an award given by the American Bar Association, Public Education Division.
+Many of these donations came from previous recipients of the Isidore Starr Award for Excellence in Law-related Education, an award given by the American Bar Association, Public Education Division.

 The film premiered at the ABA, Law-related Education Conference, in Philadelphia in October 2015, to a standing ovation.
 Dr. Starr watched the film via video-conference at his home in Seattle and spoke to the audience following the showing.